-Every time a volunteer adds or changes a role the volunteer must reconfirm their acceptance of the declarations current at the time of the new role e) Trustee eligibility f) Growing Roots learning

-If the additional / change of role includes Trustee responsibilities, then the Trustee declaration must also be signed on the membership system.
+Every time a volunteer adds or changes a role the volunteer must re-confirm their acceptance of the declarations current at the time of the new role.
+If the additional / change of role includes Trustee responsibilities, then the declaration will include the Trustee declaration.